 Under contract to NASA, NanoLab developed a number of coating processes for the production of very high absorbance optical blacks for stray light suppression.
-NanoLab offers two product lines to meet the needs of optical engineers and artists:
+NanoLab offers three product lines to meet the needs of optical engineers and artists:

 SingularityTM Black, What is it?

 Singularity is a nanotube filled, solvent based paint that has exceptionally strong absorption in the visible, and is similar in performance to the vertically aligned arrays of nanotubes that are the blackest items known to mankind.
 Singularity has world class performance in the visible, NIR and IR (~1% reflectance from 350nm to 2 microns) exceeding the optical properties of other commercially available products like Acktar's metal velvet and Martin Black.
 Singularity's grazing angle performance is unmatched.
 Formulations are available for use as beam dump coatings,black body sources, etc. .
 Both the standard and aerospace grades offer the same optical performance.
 The Aerospace grade has been tested for outgassing, vibration, and other tests related to spaceflight.

 SingularityTM Black LT, How is it applied?

 The paint is solvent based, and requires application in a spray booth or fume hood, or with protective solvent vapor/particulate masks suited to the task.
 Brushing or air brush spraying are the recommended application techniques, but parts can also be dipped.
 Substrates and spray guns should be resistant to chemical attack from solvents such as MEK and THF.
 We find that a Badger 150 airbrush is well suited for small scale coating jobs.
 Coverage at ~10ml/in2 results in a thick coating that performs well in the IR and visible.
 Thinner coats may perform well in the visible.
 After spray application, a heating step is required to activate the coating.
 Once activated, it is a 'no-touch' surface.
 We offer a toughened version on request that can be more rigorously handled, when you use our coating services.